MartinThoma/phlasch/.github/README.md

   The database backend to use. e.g. postgresql, sqlite, etc.
   Default: postgresql

-  *NOTE*: Currently only postgresql is supported due to aiopg support.
+  *Note*: Currently only postgresql is supported due to aiopg support.

 - DB_DRIVER

   The database driver to use. e.g. psycopg2, pg8000, etc.
   Default: psycopg2

-  *NOTE*: Currently only psycopg2 is supported due to aiopg support.
+  *Note*: Currently only psycopg2 is supported due to aiopg support.

 - DB_USER